-We are proud to announce the first edition of the European NASH Workshop 2019.
-The workshop is scheduled for November 22-23 2019 and will take place in Barcelona, Spain.
+We are proud to announce the first edition of the European Workshop on NASH in Clinical Practice.
+The workshop is scheduled for 22-23 November 2019 and will take place in Barcelona, Spain.

 Non-alcoholic fatty liver disease (NAFLD) is an emerging liver disease affecting 25 % of the population worldwide.
 In 10% of patients, NAFLD progresses into NASH, a fibrogenic phenotype that can potentially result in cirrhosis, liver failure and the formation of hepatocellular carcinoma.

 Although NAFLD is globally the most prevalent chronic liver disease and the second leading indication for liver transplant evaluation in the US, knowledge concerning the molecular mechanisms favouring the development and progression of the disease are not fully understood.
 Current understanding supports the hypothesis that environmental and genetic factors equally influence disease progression.

 Considering the far-reaching societal and economic burden caused by NAFLD, it is of utmost importance to identify and subsequently implement guidelines to stage, diagnose and treat the disease efficiently.